Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Causes of hypovolemia

-The thyroid gland does not necessarily shrink for age-related reasons.
+The thyroid gland does not necessarily shrink due to age-related reasons.

 Causes of hypovolemia: